SDA/persistr-daily-tips/content/articles/A year of event-sourcing: 2018.md

 ---
-title: "A year of event-sourcing - 2018"
+title: "A year of event-sourcing: 2018"
 date: 2018-12-31T09:14:29-08:00
 ---